 – When flowers appear, begin to feed plants such as aubergine, tomatoes, cucumbers and peppers with a high potash fertiliser such as liquid tomato feed.

-- The contents of cropped-out grow-bags can be recycled in the garden as soil conditioner
+– The contents of used grow bags can be recycled in the garden as a soil conditioner